grantila/ts-to-openapi/README.md

       --expand-types <expand-types>                       Additional types to expand rather than include as their own types --remove-props <remove-props>                       Additional properties to remove from types -t, --types <types>                                 The types to convert to OpenAPI --json-format                                       Leave output as JSON
+      --model-version <semantic-version>                  Specify a semantic version for the model
 ```